rybicki/spatial-infective-dose/code/README.md

 * [Catch](https://github.com/philsquared/Catch.git)

 The software has been tested on MacOS X 10.12 (Sierra) and on CentOS 6 (GNU/Linux).

+# Version 2 (August 2018)

+To generate the figures appearing in the paper, just run

+    ./make-final.sh

+The datasets used for the final figures in the main text and SI text is located in the files `final-experiments/pooled-data.csv.gz` and `final-experiments/sensitivity-data.csv.gz`.

+The additional data has been generated from the parameter specifications given in the JSON files ``final-experiments/*.json` (see below on examples how to regenerate the data).

+## Additional illustration and animations

+To produce the example animations, first check that the simulator compiles by running

+    make

+and then run the following:

+    cd animations
+    ./make-animations.sh

+This may take some time.
+If you have gifsicle installed, then you can also compress the animations by running

+    ./compress-animations.sh

 # Version 1 (November 2017)